jamescherti/ultyas/README.md

-# Ultyas - Ultisnips to YASnippet Conversion Tool
+# Ultyas - UltiSnips to YASnippet Conversion Tool

-Ultyas is a command-line tool designed to simplify the process of converting code snippets from Ultisnips (Vim) to YASnippet format (Emacs).
+Ultyas is a command-line tool designed to simplify the process of converting code snippets from UltiSnips (Vim) to YASnippet format (Emacs).

 With Ultyas, you can effortlessly migrate your code snippets to the YASnippet format, saving you valuable time and effort.